searchseo hero logo

 • Local services (“plumber near me,” “best dentist in NYC”)

-• SaaS (“project management software,” “CRM for startups”)
+• SaaS (“project management software,” “CRM for SMBs”)

 These niches attract big budgets, strong domain authority, and aggressive content output.